assemble/assemble.io/content/helpers/content/helper-copy.md

 ## \{{copy}}

-> **example helpers, not for actual use!**

-Why do this?
-The goal is to inspire other concepts that build from this one.

-_Example helper, copies file A to path B._
+> Example helper, copies file A to path B.

+**example helpers, use at your own risk!**

 Parameters: `String`
 <br> Default: `undefined`